 In 2003, a study proved that the last two major copyright changes before CTEA, the Copyright Act of 1976 and the 1988 Berne Convention, had significant effects on copyright registrations.Yet another study, conducted in 2006, proved that countries that extended the terms of copyright from the author’s life plus fifty years to the author’s life plus seventy years anytime between 1991 and 2002, saw a significant increase in movie production.This clearly shows that copyright extension is in the best interest of creativity.

 The Indian Scenario

 The media and entertainment industry in India is still in its nascent stage.
-Copyright protection under the Indian Copyright Act is for a period of 60 years from death of the author.
+Copyright protection under the Indian Copyright Act is for a period of 60 years from the death of the author.
 In 2008 Yash Raj and FICCI approached the HRD Ministry to extend the copyright term to 95 years like in the CTEA.
-The ministry welcomed film producers’ recommendations in extension of copyright term for the Copyright Amendment Act, 2010.
-While Parliament may not have agreed to extending the term of a copyright to 95 years like in the US, they did amend the law dealing with copyright term of films.
+The ministry welcomed film producers’ recommendations in the extension of copyright term for the Copyright Amendment Act, 2010.
+While Parliament may not have agreed to extend the term of copyright to 95 years like in the US, they did amend the law dealing with a copyright term of films.
 The amendment has allowed joint authorship of the producer and the principal director for a film.
-Thanks to the amendment, a principal director will have a copyright protected for 70 years, as opposed to the producer who has only 60 years.
+Thanks to the amendment, a principal director will have copyright protected for 70 years, as opposed to the producer who has only 60 years.
 This has effectively increased the term of protection for movies from 60 years to 70 years.
-The momentum for increasing copyright term is just starting and India will soon get to see similar debates as faced by CTEA in the US.
+The momentum for increasing copyright terms is just starting and India will soon get to see similar debates as faced by CTEA in the US.

-About the Author: Nadine Kolliyil, an intern at Khurana & Khurana, Advocates and IP Attorneys looks into the debate surrounding copyright extension in the US, and Bollywood’s attempt to extend copyright term.
+Author: Nadine Kolliyil, an intern at Khurana & Khurana, Advocates and IP Attorneys looks into the debate surrounding copyright extension in the US, and Bollywood’s attempt to extend copyright term.